orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

 - ``SERIALIZABLE`` in which all write transactions are serialized which might lead to performance bottlenecks when lots of threads or Orthanc instances are trying to write to the same Database.
-- ``READ COMIITED`` that allows multiple threads or Orthanc instances to write at the same time to the same Database.
+- ``READ COMMITTED`` that allows multiple threads or Orthanc instances to write at the same time to the same Database.

 *Remark:* This feature is only available in a beta version of both Orthanc and the